GrailFinder/gf-lt/docs/auto-issue-solver.md

 ## Remaining Work — Next-to-Do

 ### P0: Context Window Management
+**Status: DONE**.
-**Impact**: Missions will always fail on long runs without this.
-The conversation grows unbounded, eventually exceeding the model's context window and the LLM starts producing garbage.
+**Impact**: Missions would fail silently on long runs without this.
-**Approach**: Implement a summarization step that compresses old messages before the context gets too large.
-Trigger when `len(chatBody.Messages) > threshold`.
-Replace oldest messages with a condensed summary.
+**Implementation**: `summarizeAndCompact()` in `main.go` compresses oldest messages via LLM when context exceeds 90% saturation.
+Called after each response in the mission loop.
+Aborts on 3 consecutive compression failures with >90% saturation.

 ### P1: Structured PM Agent Sysprompt
 **Impact**: PM agent currently produces free-form "encouragement" instead of actionable guidance.
 The agent has no way to detect the solver is off-track beyond repeating itself.